khaledmDE/week1/README.md

 # week1
-intro to the Database and learn about  ERD
+intro to the Database and learn about  ERD \n
 10% knowledge about github